syncfusion-content/ej2-vue-docs/ej2-vue/ribbon/events.md

 ### click

-The [click](https://ej2.syncfusion.com/vue/documentation/api/ribbon/ribbonGroupButtonItem/#click) event is triggered when selecting a button from the groupbutton items.
+The [click](https://ej2.syncfusion.com/vue/documentation/api/ribbon/ribbonGroupButtonItem/#click) event is triggered when selecting a button from the group button items.

 ```html